-The sun sets earlier now that fall is here.
-If your landscape lighting system has a manual timer, you'll need to adjust it to reflect the change in seasons.
+The days are shorter since the sun sets earlier now that fall is here.
+If your low-voltage landscape lighting system has a manual timer, you'll want to adjust it to reflect the change in seasons.
 Watch our short video or follow our step-by-step instructions with how to reset your landscape lighting timer to fall back.

-Most transformers are located outside the house (usually around other utility boxes) or inside the garage.
-After you find it, you will want to open the door by unlatching the hook to find your timer.
-If you're having trouble finding your transformer or timer and a client of ours, please do not hesitate to contact us for help.
-We keep detailed installation notes and can look it up!
+Most transformers are located outside of the house (usually around other utility boxes) or inside the garage.
+After you find it, open the door by unlatching the hook and look for the timer.
+If you are a client of ours and having trouble finding your transformer or timer, feel free to contact us for help.
+We keep detailed installation records and can look it up!

 Step 2: Find the Current Time of Day

 Looking at the timer, find the current "TIME OF DAY."
-It is usually located in the center of the timer, but it could vary depending on the timer.
+In the photo above, we highlighted it in orange.
+It is usually located in the center of the timer and might vary depending on the timer.

 Step 3: Turn the Dial Back One Hour or to the Current Time of Day

-Some timers tend to lose time, so it's good to check it periodically – once or twice a year around daylight savings time should suffice.
-If you find yourself needing to adjust it more often, you might want to get it checked.
+Timers can lose time with age.
+It's good to check it periodically, once or twice a year around daylight saving time should suffice.
+If you find yourself needing to adjust your timer more often, you might want to get it checked.

-How to Check if Your Timer is Correct:
+How to Check if Your Timer is Correctly Set:

-One easy way to tell if your timer correct is by looking outside to see if your landscape lights are on.
-If they are on and shouldn’t be, it might set for the wrong time of day - go back to Step 3 and check the AM/PM hours on the dial.
+You can look outside to check your timer settings.
+If your landscape lights are on and shouldn’t be, it might set for the wrong time of day - go back to Step 3 and check the AM/PM hours on the dial.
 If that is not the case, you can always contact us with any additional questions.

-Fall is a great time of the year to enjoy your outdoor spaces, see our favorite ways to enjoy the season.
-Adjusting your lights for the correct times will also give you peace of mind knowing the safety and security measures you've put into place are working as intended.
+It is a great time of the year to enjoy your outdoor areas.
+Adjusting your low-voltage landscape lights for the correct time will also give you peace of mind knowing the safety and security measures you've put into place are working as intended.

-It's always a good idea periodically have your lighting system thoroughly checked to ensure it's working and performing it's best, especially before the cold winter months.
-The cold weather can be harsh on your lighting system and bulbs.
-Let our dedicated service department handle your maintenance needs or see our tips for doing it yourself.
+At McKay Lighting, we recommend preventative maintenance at least once a year to ensure your system is working and performing its best, especially before the winter months.
+The cold weather can be harsh on your system and bulbs.
+We have a dedicated service team for all of your maintenance needs or see our winter maintenance tips if you like to do it yourself.